 There are two possible upstream sumps.
 One in the lake itself and a second at the start of the active streamway.
 (NEIL'S BIT above).

-The Ghost Lake to sump 1 section was resurveyed in 2001 and about 135m of "new" passage was added this requires a description.
+The Ghost Lake to sump 1 section was resurveyed in 2001 and about 135m of "new" passage was added.
+This requires a description.
 At Christmas 2001, passage found in November on the true left just before Bootlace Passage was surveyed to give another 113m.
 This was described as a "pitch / aven inlet some 30m+ high and may be worth bolting.
 In the large chamber beyond there may be a route over boulders to glory (could require scaffolding)".
 This Itchy Crutch area was subsequently dropped into down a 138m pitch from Torca de Papá Noel in the summer of 2003.
+The "route over boulders" was bolted up into a bouldery chamber in July 2019.
+Etriers were used to keep away from the boulders to reach a large chamber full of house-size boulders.
+A small passage can be climbed to reached the roof (boulder) level but no way on could be found.
+The extension (batch 0048-19-04; length 46m) finishes very close to Papa Noel 1471.
+(Photos)

 Bootlace Passage is entered via a 5m pitch and starts as a high rift passage on the left of the main route between Ghost Lake and Mega Hall.
 A climb through boulders enters a large chamber with boulder climbs of 60m vertical which could still be pushed???
 The rift passage ends at a 17m pitch into Two Sumps Chamber with water rising and sinking in sumps.